 People appear to be hiding behind the shield of identity-politics to close down legitimate questions being asked of belief systems, religious or otherwise.
 There is much talk of “hate speech” and “safe spaces”, but what exactly do these terms mean?
 What are the boundaries of freedom of speech and is the concept itself relevant anymore?
 Are we simply solidifying groupthink?
 Would we have ever made the progress we have in so many areas, including women’s rights, if the prevailing consensus had not been challenged?

 The British public recently voted to leave the EU against the settled position of the majority of the British establishment.
 But how have people who took this contrarian view been treated?
 How did a view that was against the grain become mainstream?

-These questions and more will be explored by a formidable panel of speakers at the Contrarian Prize debate on Wednesday 30 November 2016 at Cass Business School at 6pm.
-Please register to attend.
-The discussion will be followed by a reception and book signing.
+These questions and more were explored by a formidable panel of speakers at the Contrarian Prize debate on Wednesday 30 November 2016 at Cass Business School at 6pm.
+The discussion was followed by a reception and book signing.

 • Gisela Stuart –MP and Chair of Change Britain